vu-rdm-tech/site_copy/getting-started/yoda-disk-winscp.md

 ![alt text](screenshots/screenshot-winscp-login-host.png "Screenshot WinSCP: host name setting")

 You will be prompted for a name and password.
-If you are an employee or student at Utrecht University, your user name is your VUnetId (in lowercase).
+If you are an employee or student at the VU, your user name is your VUnetId (in lowercase).
 External users have usually received their user name via email, along with a link to set their password.

 ![alt text](screenshots/screenshot-winscp-login-credentials.png "Screenshot WinSCP: host name setting")